-They were hairy and kooky, obnoxious and spooky, and altogether ooky, the metal bands of the 80’s.
+They were hairy and kooky, obnoxious and a little spooky, the metal bands of the 80’s.
 As fashionable as it was to love these L.A.-based heavy metal in the 80’s, it became just as fashionable to openly despise them in the 90’s.

 Shortly after I grew out of my love of hairy metal, I sought clever and complex music, but I never enjoyed deep songs with meaningful lyrics.
 This might be a result of listening to so many thousands of hours of metal music in my teens, but I have always considered deep, meaningful songs so silly.
 They do nothing for me.
-Whether romantic, socially conscious, or any other form of importance a songwriter tries to achieve with clever lyrics they hope we might find intellectual, but they never reached me on that level.
-Some people seek philosophical substance in their music, and some seek it in other venues.
+Most of the time, when I hear a lyricist attempt to write intellectual lyrics, I think of Fredo, “I’m smart!
+Not like everybody says… like dumb… I’m smart and I want respect!”

 Most of the “vital and important” music critics of the era loathed heavy metal, but we fans didn’t care.
 We didn’t need Nothin’ but a Good Time, and that served to undermine the power of the music critic industry.
 The critics knew that most of the hairy metal bands didn’t know how to play their own instruments, and they panned them for not only ignoring socially significant issues but damaging some.
 They loathed these bands for thumbing their nose at consequential issues, and they deemed them inconsequential.
 No one I knew cared.
 We wanted to play their music at our parties, and we wanted to play that same music in our cars while we remembered those parties.
 The book Nothin’ But a Good Time reminded those of a certain age that we no longer need to feel ashamed of loving that music for what it was, when it happened, because we were just kids back then who wanted to have fun.